Which Side Are You On? (Succession): Production

 "Which Side Are You On?" was written by Susan Soon He Stanton and directed by Andrij Parekh, who also served as the series' cinematographer for several episodes of the season.
 The title derives from the song of the same name by social activist Florence Reece, who wrote it on behalf of the United Mine Workers labor union.
 Pete Seeger's rendition of the song plays at the end of the episode as Logan takes a call from the President of the United States.

 Series showrunner Jesse Armstrong told Vanity Fair that the vote of no confidence against Logan was inspired by Disney's 2004 shareholder meeting, in which Michael Eisner was voted out of his position as the company's chairman after 20 years of holding the title.
 Eisner nonetheless retained his position on the board and stayed with Disney for another year before being replaced by Bob Iger.

 Reception

 Ratings

-Upon airing, the episode was watched by 0.673 million viewers with an 18-49 rating of 0.20.
+The episode was watched by 0.673 million viewers, earning a 0.20 in the 18–49 rating demographics on the Nielsen Media Research ratings scale.
+This means that 0.20 percent of all households with televisions watched the episode.
+This was a slight increase from the previous episode, which was watched by 0.583 million viewers with a 0.17 in the 18–49 demographics.